-1 CM.: Kroeber A., Kluckhohn C. Culture.
+1 Cm.: Kroeber A., Kluckhohn C. Culture.
 A critical review of concepts and definitions.
 Cambridge, 1952.

-- Structural definitions describe the structural organization of culture accordingly.
-Examples: culture is the organized reaction of society's members to recurring situations and living conditions (R. Linton); culture consists of socially standardized behaviour and thinking of a group and the material products of its activities (J. Honigman);

-- Cultural concepts by A. Kreber and K. Klachkon.
+- learning (R. Benedict); the set of all sublimations or reactions, in a word, all that is present in society, which suppresses impulses and creates the possibility of their perverse realization (G. Roheim); - Structural definitions describe the structural organization of culture accordingly.
+Examples: culture is the organized reaction of society's members to recurring situations and living conditions (R. Linton); culture consists of socially standardized behaviour and thinking of a group and the material products of its activities (J. Honigman); - Cultural concepts by A. Kreber and K. Klachkon.
 In their understanding, culture consists of internally contained and externally expressed norms that are learned by symbols and govern behaviour; it arises from human activity, including its materialistic part.
 The essential core of culture is traditional (historically established) ideas, particularly those that are attributed as special value.
-Cultural systems could be considered, on the one hand, as the result of people's activities and, on the other, as its regulators.

-- L. White defines culture in a structural way.
-He describes culture as a special class of objects and phenomena depending on the human ability to symbolize, which is considered in an extra-somatic context.
+Cultural systems could be considered, on the one hand, as the result of people's activities and, on the other, as its regulators. - L. White defines culture in a structural way.
+He describes culture as a special class of objects and phenomena depending on the human ability to symbolize, which is considered in an extrasomatic context.